-This paper uses a portion of our ITS prototype as a case study to illustrate the benefits of integrating MDA and component middleware by focusing on two of the fundamental aspects of ITS, "Warehouse Configuration" and "Component Assembly and Configuration".
-We will illustrate (1) how our MDA tool suite with two aspects we developed could capture end user's concerns in a ITS system, (2) how the concerns are mapped to the actual artifacts which are used by the run time framework -- CIAO1.
+This paper uses a portion of our ITS prototype as a case study to illustrate the benefits of integrating MDA and component middleware by focusing on two of the fundamental aspects in ITS, "Component Assembly and Configuration" and "Warehouse Configuration".
+We will illustrate (1) how a MDA tool suite with two aspects are developed to capture end user's concerns upon a ITS system, (2) how the concerns are mapped to the actual artifacts that are used by the CIAO CCM middleware run-time framework.\(^1\)

-The remainder of this paper is organized as following: Section 2 outlines our Inventory Tracking System (ITS) prototype; Section 3 describes how we applied MDA tools and techniques to generate (a) warehouse domainspecific models for ITS and (b) middleware configuration tools used to generate CIAO configuration artifacts; and Section 4 summarizes our lessons learned and presents concluding remarks.
+The remainder of this paper is organized as following: Section 2 outlines our Inventory Tracking System (ITS) prototype; Section 3 describes how we applied MDA tools and techniques to generate (a) warehouse domain-specific models for ITS and (b) middleware configuration tools used to generate CIAO configuration artifacts; and Section 4 summarizes our lessons learned and presents concluding remarks.